Florida Travel and Tourism

 Other Attractions Close to Inverness

-Inverness has many more attractions.
-This is but a taste of the huge number of things to do and events to participate in while here.
-Inverness is a very economical place to vacation, and a great focal point to many other attractions within easy driving distance.
+This article, Florida Travel And Tourism Part 2, shows that Inverness has many attractions.
+This is but a taste of the huge number of things to do, and events to take part in while here.
+Inverness is a very economical place to vacation.
+And, Inverness makes a great focal point to many other attractions within easy driving distance.

 Other attractions include Florida’s newest Family attraction LEGOLAND

-LEGOLAND® Billund Resort welcomes you with high-speed action and excitement for the whole family.
-More than 50 exciting rides and plenty of fun events are waiting just for you.
+Florida Travel And Tourism Part 2 – introduces LEGOLAND®.
+Billund Resort welcomes you with high-speed action, and excitement for the whole family.
+More than 50 exciting rides, and plenty of fun events are waiting for you.

-Orlando theme parks like Disney, SeaWorld, and Universal Studios.
+Of course, Orlando theme parks like Disney, SeaWorld, and Universal Studios are all close by.
 To the east is my favorite – The Kennedy Space Center.
 Visitors to NASA’s Kennedy Space Center in Florida will soon be able to experience what it’s like to walk on Mars.
+And, NASA is a very accessible destination for those with mobility issues.

-To the NE you can reach Daytona Beach and the Daytona Speedway
+To the Northeast you can reach Daytona Beach, and the Daytona Speedway.

-These are all within a two-hour drive of Inverness, Florida.
-So come visit, stay awhile, and even use this as an economical base for further adventures.
+These are all within a two-hour drive of Inverness, Florida except Sarasota.
+So come visit, stay awhile, and even use Inverness, Florida as an economic base for further adventures.

 Remember to Request Free Travel Planners and Guides for Florida